-There are three different types of exfoliants available today: physical, chemical, or a hybrid of both.
+There are three different types of exfoliants available: physical, chemical, or a hybrid of both.

 Physical, or mechanical, exfoliators usually contain small, naturally derived particles like jojoba beads, silica, or sugar that need to be gently massaged into the skin to physically buff away dead skin cells.
 The act of regularly using physical exfoliators also has the added benefit of increasing blood circulation to wake up the skin and continue improving skin functions.

-When choosing a mechanical exfoliator, make sure to avoid harsh particles that can cause micro tears in your skin.
-ZO’s Exfoliating Polish is suitable for all skin types with ultra-fine magnesium-oxide crystals that gently buff away dead skin cells without being abrasive.
+When choosing a physical exfoliator, make sure to avoid harsh particles that can cause micro tears in your skin.
+ZO’s Exfoliating Polish is suitable for all skin types and contains ultra-fine magnesium-oxide crystals that gently sweep away dead skin cells without being abrasive.

-Chemical exfoliants usually contain alpha-hydroxy acid (AHAs), beta-hydroxy acids (BHAs), like lactic, salicylic and glycolic acids, or fruit enzymes.
-These ingredients are beneficial for most skin types and are a gentler alternative to physical exfoliants, which can sometimes be too rough for those with extra sensitive skin.
-Instead of relying on a mechanical motion, chemical exfoliators dissolve, or eat away, at the “glue” that binds dead skin cells to allow them to slough off the skin.
+Chemical exfoliators usually contain alpha-hydroxy acids (AHAs) and beta-hydroxy acids (BHAs) like lactic, salicylic, and glycolic acids or fruit enzymes.
+These ingredients are beneficial for most skin types and are a gentler alternative to physical exfoliants, which can sometimes be irritating for those with sensitive skin.
+Instead of relying on a mechanical motion, chemical exfoliators loosen more stubborn dead skin cells to allow them to slough off the skin.

-At ZO® you can find chemical exfoliation in the way of Exfoliation Accelerator, which contains a glycolic and lactic acid blend.
+At ZO® you can find chemical exfoliation in our Exfoliation Accelerator, which contains a glycolic and lactic acid blend.

-Oilier, or acne-prone skin types can also include Dual Action Scrub into their daily Getting Skin Ready®; routine.
-As its name suggest, Dual Action Scrub provides dual physical and chemical exfoliation with jojoba beads and salicylic acid.
-Follow it up with Complexion Renewal Pads or Oil Control Pads to further encourage exfoliation with salicylic acid, which is also a proven acne-treatment that targets congested skin.
+Oily or acne-prone skin types can add Dual Action Scrub into their daily routine from our Getting Skin Ready® collection.
+As its name suggests, Dual Action Scrub provides both physical and chemical exfoliation with jojoba beads and salicylic acid.
+Follow it up with Complexion Renewal Pads or Oil Control Pads to further encourage exfoliation with salicylic acid, which is also a proven treatment that targets congested skin and breakouts.

-If you’re greatly concerned about acne-prone skin or hyperpigmentation, use gentle, chemical exfoliants daily, or as often as your skin can tolerate them.
-Over time these ingredients will help slough away surface oil and pigment-filled dead skin cells that can be dulling your skin’s complexion or triggering breakouts.
+If you’re concerned about breakouts or hyperpigmentation, use gentle, chemical exfoliants daily, or as often as your skin can tolerate them.
+Over time, these ingredients will help smooth, soften, decongest + visibly brighten skin.

 Mechanical exfoliants can be used at least two to three times a week to regularly buff away dead skin cells.
 They’re especially helpful when using ingredients such as retinol that increase cellular turnover to improve the skin’s tone.

-For example, you may notice some dryness and flaking when incorporating a high-potency retinol like Retinol Skin Brightener 1% into your daily routine.
-Using Exfoliating Polish two to three times a week can gently sweep away flaking skin to keep your complexion looking bright and smooth in tone.
-This has the added benefit of allowing your other topical products to penetrate your skin more effectively to deliver hydration or other skin soothing ingredients.
+You may notice some dryness and flaking when incorporating a high-potency retinol like Retinol Skin Brightener 1% into your daily routine.
+Using Exfoliating Polish two to three times a week can gently sweep away flaking skin to keep your complexion looking bright and smooth.
+This allows your other topical products to absorb more effectively to deliver hydration or other skin soothing ingredients.

-Overall, exfoliation is a great way to support skin renewal and achieve that glowing complexion that we see on social media, but without unnecessary filters.
+Overall, exfoliation is a great way to support skin renewal and achieve a glowing complexion without unnecessary filters.
 Don’t let the thought of over-exfoliation or “ruining” your skin with exfoliants scare you—it’s hard to do that with such gentle options available.
-A physician or skincare specialist is always a great source in finding the right products for your skin and lifestyle.
+A physician or skincare specialist is always a great help in finding the right products for your skin and lifestyle.